2016 Grads: Invest Now for Your Future

 Your lengthy time horizon is something to consider when the news of the day—whether that is the Fed raising rates or the U.K.’s European Union referendum—causes the market to drop.
 Because you won’t retire for decades, you can take the news in stride.
-In fact, since 1927, a period inclusive of wars, depressions and recessions, U.S. Large Cap stocks haven’t produced one negative annual return.
-In fact, the lowest annual return for U.S. Large Cap was 6.63 percent, just before the market crash of 1929.
-In other words, the odds appear to be in the investor’s favor.
+In fact, since 1927, a period inclusive of wars, depressions and recessions, the S&P 500 has never produced a negative return when you look over any 30-year time period.
+In other words, the odds appear to be in the investor’s favor over time.

 3. Diversify.
 Within your 401(k) or other retirement plan, you can choose how to invest your savings.
 When you diversify, or include a wide variety of investments in your portfolio, you typically reduce risk and may even increase returns.

 Please remember that past performance is no guarantee of future results and that all investments carry risk, including potential loss of principal.
 Also, no investment strategy can guarantee a profit or protect against loss.

 While a heavy allocation to equities may be appropriate given your long-term time horizon, there’s still room for diversification.
 Most important is that you consider diversifying across broad equity asset classes.
 This means that while your portfolio might be heavily allocated to U.S. stocks, consider international and emerging-market equities as well.